ivukotic/v4A/README.md

 [![DockerPush](https://github.com/ivukotic/v4A/actions/workflows/DockerPush.yml/badge.svg?branch=frontier-no-snmp)](https://github.com/ivukotic/v4A/actions/workflows/DockerPush.yml)

 Varnish is a reverse http proxy.
 It is meant to cache accesses to one application/server.
 For this purpose it is sufficient to use RAM for caching.
 Even a single core and 3 GB of RAM will work well and have a very high cache hit rate, but if you can, optimal would be 4 cores and 32GB RAM.
-Caching CVMFS accesses will benefit from even more RAM.

-We support use of Varnish for Frontier accesses and for CVMFS accesses.
-We don't want to serve both of them with the same Varnish instance.
-Varnish for Frontier should be listening on port 6082 and Varnish for CVMFS should listen on port 6081.
+Varnish for Frontier should be listening on port 6082.

 ## Setting it up

 ### On a K8s cluster

 This is the easiest way to set it up.
-Simply download [this](kube/k8s_deployment.yaml) yaml file, change the two values \<SITENAME\>, \<INSTANCE\>, and \<NODE\> and do:
+Simply download [this](kube/k8s_deployment.yaml) yaml file, change the values \<SITENAME\>, \<INSTANCE\>, and \<NODE\> and do:

 ```bash
 kubectl create ns varnish